edombelayneh/edombelayneh/README.md

 I am a **rising Junior** majoring in **Computer Science** with an interest in **Machine Learning and AI**.
 I am currently **Intern as a Research Assistant** at Central Michigan University.
 We are working on **PINNs and PI-DeepONets**, with a focus on developing programs that simulate Physics-Informed Neural Networks and Physics-Informed DeepONets for different partial differential equations, including Burger’s 2D Equation and **Navier-Stokes Equations**.
 More on this can be explained **once research has been published**!

-## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for Machine Learning and AI, and a **special interest in Software Engineering, specifically Backend**.

 ## Skills